bostonrb/bostonrb/README.md

 * SimpleForm for forms
 * Hoptoad for error notification
 * High Voltage for static pages
-* Capybara and RSpec for integration testing
+* Capybara, RSpec, and VCR  for integration testing
-* RSpec for isolation testing
+* RSpec amd VCR for isolation testing
 * ValidAttribute for model validation testing
 * Factory Girl for test data